POW! Entertainment: Public corporation

 The separate corporation, POW!
 Entertainment, Inc., is a holding company created to have publicly traded stock.
 The corporation originated as Delaware-based Megatek Legacy Systems, Inc., formed August 17, 1998; it became Alta Pacific Minerals, Inc. in 1999, and Arturion Entertainment, Inc. in 2002.
 By 2004, Arturion's stockholder was Media Dynamics, Inc., owned by Valerie Barth, controlling stockholder, and minority stockholder, UltraVision Inc., owned by Ron Sandman.
 Arturion was a public shell corporation used to acquire POW! on May 5, 2004, with POW! members receiving Arturion shares to take it public on over-the-counter market "Pink Sheets" in a reverse merger.
 Arturion changed its name to POW!
 Entertainment, Inc. Media Dynamics invested $500,000 for 769,250 shares with a subscription for additional shares for $650,000.

 In August 2004, Lee announced a superhero program that would feature Ringo Starr, the former Beatle, as the lead character.
 Additionally, in August of that year, Lee announced the launch of Stan Lee's Sunday Comics.

 In May 2004, IDT Entertainment purchased a minority share in POW!
 Entertainment in an agreement for exclusive distribution rights to POW!'s animated DVD properties and a joint development of six cartoon films.

 In 2005, the company announced that another animated film that would feature the voice of Ringo Starr.
 Also in early 2005, the company formed a strategic partnership to develop a new mobile channel with mobile-streaming pioneer Vidiator, through Vidiator's mobile streaming technology.
 In 2006, this resulted in an agreement with Sprint Nextel Corp. where the Stan Lee's POW!
 Mobile Channel is officially listed as Sprint's Channel 70.
 The channel includes mobisodes with Stripperella, The Accuser and The Drifter.

-In 2004, an agreement with Andrew Stevens Entertainment Group and Jeff Franklin of FWE Inc. indicated that POW! and Lee planned to produce three action movies for the Sci Fi Channel, which were to be aired in 2005–2006.
+In 2004, an agreement with Andrew Stevens Entertainment Group and Jeff Franklin of FWE Inc. indicated that POW! and Lee planned to produce three action movies for the Sci Fi Channel, which were to be aired in 2005 to 2006.
 Only one movie, Lightspeed, was completed for Sci Fi and aired July 26, 2006.

 In December 2004, in a joint venture agreement with Celebrities In Action, a company formed by investment banker Stan Medley (who structured POW!
 Entertainment's reverse merger earlier in the year and Chris Nassif, President of Diverse Media Group, Lee was to create approximately 25 characters based on celebrities.
 POW! and CIA were scheduled to commence production in early spring of 2005.

 In February 2005, POW!
 Announced a second project with Celebrities In Action called The Fantasy Zone.
 The new franchise was to introduce a parallel universe where celebrities can go to live out their own fantasies and dreams.

 POW!'s president and CEO, Gill Champion said in 2005 that Lee was creating a new superhero film, Foreverman, for Paramount Pictures in tandem with producer Robert Evans and Idiom Films, with Peter Briggs hired to collaborate with Lee on the screenplay.
 In 2005, Lee and Michelle Rodriguez agreed to develop a Tigress film, based on the Conan the Barbarian comic book villainess.